August 2088. Jordan Graham is 28, Maria Boone is 26.

 “You have a right to.
 But I am sorry.
 I didn’t know how to tell you, and it probably sounded bad.
 I just need a lot of space sometimes.
 Maybe you didn’t know that about me.”

-“But what if I did know it?” she said.
+“But what if I did know it?”
+She frowned, shaking her head.
 “Does Colette know?”

 “It shouldn’t be a surprise to her.
 She knows I want to go.
 I assume she thinks I won’t do it.”